FreeEbooktion/regluit/README.md

 __Instructions for other platforms (Windows/OSX):__
 * Steps are essentially the same, except for the installation of Vagrant and Virtualbox.
 Refer to each package's documentation for specific installation instructions.

-_NOTE:_ If running Windows on your host machine, ensure you are running `vagrant up` from an elevated command prompt, e.g. right click on Command Prompt -> Run As Administrator.
+_NOTE:_ If running Windows on your host machine, ensure you are running `vagrant up` from an elevated command prompt, e.g. right-click on Command Prompt -> Run As Administrator.

 Development (Host Machine)
 -------

-Here are some instructions for setting up regluit for development on an Ubuntu system.
+Here are some instructions for setting up regular for development on an Ubuntu system.
 If you are on OS X see notes below to install python-setuptools in step 1:

 1. Ensure MySQL and Redis are installed & running on your system.
-1. Create a MySQL database and user for unglueit.
+1. Create a MySQL database and user for unglued.
 1. `sudo apt-get upgrade gcc`
 1. `sudo apt-get install python-setuptools git python-lxml build-essential libssl-dev libffi-dev python2.7-dev libxml2-dev libxslt-dev libmysqlclient-dev`
 1. `sudo easy_install virtualenv virtualenvwrapper`